iron-io/iron_worker_ruby_ng/README.md

 client = IronWorkerNG::Client.new('PROJECT_ID', 'TOKEN')

-package = IronWorkerNG::Package.new
+package = IronWorkerNG::Package.new('MyWorkerPackage') # defaults to first merged worker
 package.merge_gem 'activerecord'
-package.merge_worker 'my_worker.rb', 'MyWorker'
+package.merge_worker 'my_worker.rb', 'MyWorker' # if worker name is omited, it'll be guessed from file name

-puts package.hash_string # you can use it to check if reupload needed
+# you can use hash_string to check if you need to reupload package
+# note that hash_string check is fast, while package upload can take a while (depends on how much things you merged)
+puts package.hash_string

 client.upload(package)

-client.queue('MyWorker')
+client.queue('MyWorkerPackage', 'MyWorker') # if no worker name specified, first merged worker will be used
 ```